We all experience challenging, painful, even heartbreaking moments. They’ve been part of life’s journey since, well, forever.

 Because he learned and then shared that we can choose—even in the most dire circumstance, a Nazi death camp—to motivate ourselves.
 To find meaning in pain.
 And to carry on.
 Bottom line, Frankl’s most creative contribution to humankind came directly from his own most intense period of suffering.

 In your own approach to painful times, try non-judgment.
-Feel it all and protect your personal boundaries.
-Guard your energy.
-Your goals.
+Feel it all, and protect your personal boundaries.
+Guard your energy and your goals.
+And more, practice extraordinary self-care.
+Yes, put on your own oxygen mask, and keep doing so as needed, toward everything you intend to accomplish.

-And as you feel it all, if you feel derailed by everything you’re feeling, reach out for support.
+And as you feel it all, if you feel derailed by what you’re feeling, reach out for support.
 You deserve it.
-After all, the world needs what you’re here to contribute.
+After all, the world needs the unique something that you’re here to contribute.